Sitmatic Listed by qilin Ransomware Group

 On July 3, 2026, office-furniture manufacturer Sitmatic appeared on the leak site of the qilin ransomware group, with the attackers claiming to have exfiltrated internal files during a ransomware incident.

 Public reporting indicates that qilin posted Sitmatic to its data-leak portal, listing the company as a victim and stating that sensitive internal documents had been taken.
-The exact number of people whose information was exposed remains unknown because neither the company nor the threat actors have released a full victim count or sample data set.
+The exact number of people whose information may have been exposed remains unknown because neither the company nor the threat actors have released a full victim count or sample data set.
 Available reporting describes the exposed material as internal files, though the specific types of records—such as employee personal data, customer details, or financial documents—have not been publicly detailed.
 The posting appeared on the qilin leak site, which is accessible only via the Tor network and is tracked by ransomware-monitoring services such as ransomware.live.

 Why This Matters for You and Your Family